SHARE

 Project description

-As part of the planned renewal of the cooling supply at the Rüsselsheim site, INP was commissioned to conduct a feasibility study.
-The aim of the study was to develop four technical variants for future cooling generation and compare them in terms of economic efficiency, operational safety, energy efficiency, and space availability.
-The power range considered covers a controllable cooling capacity of up to 5 MW.
-The study serves as a basis for decision-making on the implementation of a future-proof solution.
+As part of the renewal of the refrigeration supply at the production plant in Rüsselsheim, INP got the order for this feasibility study.
+The aim of the study was to develop four technical variants of future refrigeration systems for the production plant and compare them in regard to economic efficiency, operational reliability, energy efficiency, space availability and safety-related requirements (e.g., incident management, occupational safety, fire protection).
+The study covered a modulation cooling capacity up to 5MW designed to cover base-load, part-load, and peak-load conditions.
+The results provide the basis to find the decision for implementation a future-proof solution.

-a) renovation of the existing system
+a) refurbishment of the existing system

 INP Services